Team-Eight/sthlm-commuter/docs/Objects.md

 - A location "mLocation", gps coordinates for the site
 - An int "mSource", describing if the site came from STHLM_traveling or google places

-The site is what is used in the journeyqueries to describe where we are and where we want to go, this is relayed to the STHLM_traveling API.
+The site is what is used in journeyqueries to describe where we are and where we want to go, this is relayed to the STHLM_traveling API.

 ## TravelMode